 You may have unlocked your phone with your face multiple times today, but do you understand how the underlying biometric technology, facial recognition, works?
 In this article you’ll learn how using an individual’s physical characteristics proves a better choice than traditional security methods such as easily lost, stolen or forgotten ID cards, passwords/PINs, or keys.

 While smartphones offer one of the most ubiquitous uses for facial recognition-based security, the possibilities extend far beyond personal mobile devices - with biometrics adding significant benefits to safety, security, and efficiency across a variety of industries.
 As a compelling, comprehensive, and rewarding biometric technology, it is vital to understand how facial recognition works, what sets it apart from other biometric modalities, how it can be deployed and optimized, the technical considerations and specifications, varied use cases, and its future potential.

 Facial recognition technology identifies facial vectors and features then matches them with pre-enrolled individuals.

 AI algorithms run mathematical equations to create a unique template of an individual by measuring their facial variables.
 Measurements such as nose depth and width, forehead length, and eye shape are processed by the AI.
 Facial recognition technology then compares this newly generated template with existing templates in a database.
 If there is a match, it can confirm an individual’s identity.

-CyberLink is the creator of FaceMe®, has created an AI-based facial recognition engine ..
-CyberLink has pushed the boundaries and is leveraging the latest in AI, such as deep learning and neural networks.
+CyberLink's FaceMe® is an AI-based facial recognition engine that pushes the boundaries and is leveraging the latest in AI, such as deep learning and neural networks.
 The result is one of the world’s most accurate, secure, and flexible edge-based solutions.

 Three of the main biometric technologies in use today are: